-Technologies for first moon landing
+1969 First U.S. licensed Technologies for first moon landing

-GE supplies a variety of technologies for the first landing on the moon, including engineering support, test facilities and the silicone for Neil Armstrong's boots.
+GE reactor becomes GE supplies a variety first privately owned of technologies for and operated nuclear the first landing on the moon, including engineering support, test facilities and the silicone for Neil Armstrong's

-MRI

-GE scientists develop the SIGNA 1.0 Magnetic Resonance Imaging (MRI) System, which produces images of soft tissues difficult to image by X-ray methods.
+MRI GE scientists develop the SIGNA 1.0

+Magnetic Resonance Imaging (MRI) System, which produces images of soft tissues difficult to image by X-ray methods.
-Mars Observer

-GE builds the Mars Observer for NASA, which will study Martian geology and climate while mapping the planet's surface.
+1992 Mars Observer GE builds the Mars Observer for NASA, which will study Martian geology and climate while mapping the planet's surface.